microsoft/language-server-protocol/_specifications/lsp/3.18/language/rename.md

 	/**
 	 * Whether the client honors the change annotations in
 	 * text edits and resource operations returned via the
-	 * rename request's workspace edit by for example presenting
+	 * rename request's workspace edit by, for example, presenting
 	 * the workspace edit in the user interface and asking
 	 * for confirmation.
 	 *